andrewjw/site/_drafts/leaddev-2024-day-2.md

 _[Jared Palmer](https://x.com/jaredpalmer)_

 This was a blatant pitch for [Vercel](https://vercel.com/), which in itself is not a bad thing, but it was so overblown that it just seemed like a puff-piece of AI hype.
-There was an interesting section in the middle of the talk about testing AI model and using data to improve and guide the training.
+There was an interesting section in the middle of the talk about testing AI models and using data to improve and guide the training.
 One of the key points seemed to be that Vercel made it incredibly quick to deploy, on the order of seconds to deploy a new AI model.
 There was no talk about actually implementing functionality, it was just AI can do everything for you.
 Avoid.